 The senior writing project is the culmination of your journey through the major.
 As your senior year unfolds, you will dive into work that stimulates, challenges, and inspires you.
 Students engaged in the senior project will:

-- Register for ENGL 4000* (Literary Studies Writing Project) in Fall or ENGL 4060* (Creative Writing Project) in Spring of their senior year
+- Register for ENGL 4000* (Literary Studies Writing Project) or ENGL 4060* (Creative Writing Project) in their senior year

 - Select a topic, genre(s), or area of interest and specialization